 Walter was born and raised in Hawaii, on the island of Maui.
 Before joining the DKICP student body, he attended the University of Hawaii at Manoa for two years of undergraduate studies.
 Walter is an active member of APhA, Phi Delta Chi Professional Pharmacy Fraternity, and various outreach programs such as the DKICP Tobacco Prevention Project.
 He enjoys playing basketball every Friday with other pharmacy students, heading to the UH Hilo gym, watching movies and TV, and spending time with his friends and family.
 His favorite things about the DKICP are its vision, values and goals that encompass the advancement of pharmacy, healthcare, Hawaii, and its students.

-Blake was born in Phoenix, Arizona where he worked as a pharmacy technician and lifeguard.
+Blake was born and raised in Phoenix, Arizona where he worked as a pharmacy technician and lifeguard.
 He graduated from Arizona State University with a B.S. in Kinesiology and a Minor in Sociology.
-He is currently co-chair of the logistics committee for the annual health fair, and he is also an active member of APhA.
-Outside of school, he volunteers at a community retail pharmacy, and enjoys keeping active.
-His favorite hobbies include gardening and working out at the gym.
+He is currently co-chair of the logistics committee for the 2014 DKICP Health Fair, and he is the membership chair of NCPA.
+He also volunteered at a local independent pharmacy, as well as completed a hospital pharmacy internship at Straub Clinic and Hospital in Honolulu.
+He has also worked in a research lab with Dr. Dianqing Sun studying the synthesis of anti-infective agents.
+Outside of school, he enjoys keeping active.
 His favorite things about DKICP are how approachable the staff is, the diversity of the students, and the variety of ways to volunteer within the community.

 Jynelle Tangonan is the Class of 2016 Student Activities Coordinator, as well as a Co-chair for the DKICP Relay for Life and the annual PDC Miloli’i Health Fair.
 Before attending the Daniel K Inouye College of Pharmacy, she worked at a long-term care pharmacy for two years in California.
 Jynelle completed her Bachelor of Science degree in Biological Sciences at the UC Riverside.
 Community service has been a passion for Jynelle.
 The community outreach that the DKICP is known for was a determining factor in her choice to attend UH Hilo.
 She has also become an active Brother in the professional pharmacy fraternity Phi Delta Chi (PDC), which strives on giving back to the community.
 When she isn’t studying at the Mo’okini Library or at the local Starbucks, she spends her time hiking, working out, or baking sweet treats in her kitchen with fellow classmates.